Geo-ID: Test-Time Geometric Consensus for Cross-View Consistent Intrinsics: Experiments

 \subsection{Runtime Analysis}

 We report per-view and total inference times in \Cref{tab:runtime}.
 The geometry extraction with VGGT is a one-time cost that amortises over views (3--6s depending on view count).
 The dominant cost is the guided diffusion pass, which adds ${\sim}30\%$ overhead per view compared to unguided inference due to the VAE decode and gradient computation at guided steps.
-For Marigold Appearance (10 LCM steps), guided inference takes ${\sim}7.6$\,s per view; for RGB$\leftrightarrow$X (50 DDIM steps, three separate modality passes), it takes ${\sim}40$s per view.
-The full pipeline for 16 views completes in under 22 minutes on a single A40.
+For full PBR prediction, Diffusion Renderer requires ${\sim}1.77$\,min per modality (${\sim}5.3$\,min total at 16 views). \method with Marigold Appearance, which predicts all three modalities jointly, completes in ${\sim}3$\,min (roughly 40\% faster), while additionally supporting sparse, unordered inputs.